4. Queuing subsystem

 By splitting the system’s available concurrency, virtual sub-queues can be created.
 This is useful for separating email of different classes, so that one class of email that is stuck or moving slowly does not block others.
 Those sub-queues can be created based on any properties; pre-defined ones like recipient domain, or custom fields that can be populated from script.
 For example, consider the case where the system’s total concurrency is set to 20 000, and the system has two local IP addresses that can be used as source IPs when sending email.
 With a pickup policy limiting the concurrency to 10 000 connections per local IP, we can be certain that even if traffic from one of the IPs jams up, traffic from the other IP will not be disturbed.
 This concept can be extended to, for example, customers in a multi-tenant system (making sure that abuse from one customer does not jam the queue for others) or recipient domains/MXs (so that one slow destination does not jam the queue for other destinations).
 Finally, combinations of those can be created.

 As explained above the queue is not a FIFO (first-in first-out) type of queue, as messages are divided into virtual queue and delivered in the fastest possible way without exceeding the queue policies (of concurrency and rates).
 However there is a concept of priority messages (0 - normal, 1 - high), these will be considered candidates for pickup/delivery before any other messages.
 They also have precedence when handled by the DNS resolver and pre- and post-delivery threads.
 However given the explained concept there are no guarantees that they will be delivered before a low priority message in case of suspending rules (exceeding concurrency or rates).
-Also within each jobid (for each recipientdomain, for each…) the queue employs FIFO.
+Also within each queue it employs FIFO.
 That guarantees that no message should be stuck in the queue because of unfair treatment.

 Below is an illustration of how the queue looks like.